 5/2/23: Club Championship for the monohulls.
-Only four participants including our new member to the fleet, Warrigal, a Status 580.
-She looks the goods but how will she go?
-She is the same boat as Big Red Dwarf.
-There was lots a umming and ahhing as to the wind strength, Windy had it as reaching 16kns later on, Willy Weather 20-24kns.
-Redback had a reef in the mainsail and a number three jib mimicking the Willy Weather forecast, Pigs Might Fly had no reef and their number one headsail backing the Windy forecast, Big Red Dwarf had her heavy weather sails up and Warrigul had main only, choosing to set the headsail for the downwind legs.
-The start was hotly contested with all boats on the line as the hooter went, Pigs Might Fly in best position and a tacking duel with Redback and Warrigul down the first leg had the slenderest of a lead.
-There was a breach of the rules, but, back in the good olde days, the AYC protest procedure was clearly set; a protest must be lodged at least 24hrs before the race, must be accompanied with a carton of the commodores favourite beer and will be rejected anyway, a good rule.
-Big Red Dwarf called it quits, Warrigal was losing ground but, for a calamitous mistake by the skipper, Pigs Might Fly had to repeat her rounding after touching the mark, Warringal all of a sudden were in the game.
+Only second Seasaw and third was Xena. four participants including our new member to the fleet, Warrigal, a Status 580.
+She looks the goods but The monohulls had two retirements, Seabird damaged how will she go?
+She is the same boat as Big Red Dwarf. mast step and Big Red Dwarf just a bit overawed with There was lots a umming and ahhing as to the wind the strength of the wind, which left F-Troop to battle strength, Windy had it as reaching 16kns later on, Willy it out with Pigs Might Fly over four laps of a shortened Weather 20-24kns.
+Redback had a reef in the mainsail course.
+It was nonstop as the boat that finished last led and a number three jib mimicking the Willy Weather the way for the next lap.
+Made for some close racing. forecast, Pigs Might Fly had no reef and their number Both boats were sailing neck and neck.
+F-Troop taking one headsail backing the Windy forecast, Big Red Dwarf the first race, the boys had her humming.
+Pigs Might had her heavy weather sails up and Warrigul had main Fly only just won the next three after some tight sailing only, choosing to set the headsail for the downwind legs. downwind and on the reach to the finish.
+Thanks again The start was hotly contested with all boats on the line to the starting box, safety boat and handicapping ladies as the hooter went, Pigs Might Fly in best position and gentlemen, we couldn't go sailing without you. and a tacking duel with Redback and Warrigul down the first leg had the slenderest of a lead.
+There was a A reminder that the 26/2/23 is a picnic up at the ski breach of the rules, but, back in the good olde days, area, there is plenty of room on an assortment of craft the AYC protest procedure was clearly set; a protest heading that way.
+See you there.

+must be lodged at least 24hrs before the race, must be accompanied with a carton of the commodores favourite beer and will be rejected anyway, a good rule.Big Red Dwarf called it quits, Warrigal was losing ground but, for a calamitous mistake by the skipper, Pigs Might Fly had to repeat her rounding after touching the mark, Warringal all of a sudden were in the game.
 Being the smallest yacht, her Yardstick handicap is greater than the other boats, some would say a fair bit greater, she was judged first, second was Redback and third was Pigs Might Fly.
 The Warrigul crew were spruiking loud their achievement although only the crewman looked worn out.